waweiwoowu/hanabi-iamjeff/hat-guessing/Advanced_Hat_Guessing.md

 ## Clue Interpretation Tables (5-player)

 * 3 Suits 5-player Conventions: [see here](https://github.com/Zamiell/hanabi-conventions/issues/168).
-* You can play a No Variant game with variant-specific tables.
+* You can play a No Variant game with any variant-specific table.

 ### No Variant / Clue Starved / Cow & Pig (5-Player)